 Welcome to Faith Development for Children at Main Line Unitarian Church.
-We offer classes on Sunday mornings year round (age grouped from September through June, one-room schoolhouse in July and August) at 10:00 a.m.
+We offer classes on Sunday mornings year round (age grouped from September through May, one-room schoolhouse from June through August) at 10:00 a.m.
 Our Faith Development programs seek to:

 • Develop Unitarian Universalists who are fully functioning religious beings engaged in honest dialogue, lifelong learning, and exploration of self and world